 We can’t wait for the day when we can welcome you back to the McMichael.
 But while the doors are closed, we continue to perform vital work behind the scenes to protect the collection, prepare for future exhibitions, and bring the art you love online through webinars, videos, classes, virtual tours and more.

 We need your support to make this happen now, and to help us prepare for when the doors can open again.
 If you are able, please consider making a donation at the link here to preserve the McMichael as the home of Canadian art.

 Statement from the McMichael on Racial Justice and Equality

 The McMichael Canadian Art Collection adamantly condemns racism.
 We stand in solidarity with Black Lives Matter and support all those who stand against racial injustice.
 We recognize that we have more work to do and we will look to the voices of artists and the power of art to help us reflect and ask hard questions of ourselves.

 Located on 100 acres of forested land along the Humber River, the McMichael is a major public gallery uniquely devoted to collecting the art of Canada.

-The McMichael Art Gallery is located on the original lands of the Ojibwe Anishinaabe People.
+The McMichael Canadian Art Collection is located on the original lands of the Ojibwe Anishinaabe People.
 It is uniquely situated along the Carrying Place Trail which historically provided an integral connection for Aboriginal people between Ontario’s Lakeshore and the Lake Simcoe-Georgian Bay Region.
-As an institution McMichael recognizes the importance of acknowledging the original territories of the Ojibwe Anishinaabe First Nations people.
+As an institution, McMichael recognizes the importance of acknowledging the original territories of the Ojibwe Anishinaabe First Nations people.